metamorph-inc/openmeta-rocket/README.md

 1. Run the following command in Git Bash: `git clone git@github.com:metamorph-inc/openmeta-rocket.git`

 #### Web Browser
+1. While in the main repo folder, click the green "Clone or download" button at the top right.
+1. Select Download ZIP to download the repo to your Downloads folder.
+1. Once the download is complete, unzip the repo to your desired project directory.

+## Getting Started with the OpenMETA Rocket Model
 ### Opening the openmeta-rocket project
 1. Open the openmeta-rocket folder.
 1. Double-click on the openmeta-rocket.xme file.